capstanlqc/omegat-guides/docs/exercises/index.md

-# OmegaT exercises - Getting started
+# OmegaT exercises

+## Getting started

+In order to do these exercises, you'll have to download an offline OmegaT project package.

-## Getting your project
+### Get your project

-### For countries (NOT READY YET):

 1. Download project package [project_task_fr-ZZ_offline_omt.omt](../_downloads/project_task_fr-ZZ_offline_omt.omt). <!-- @todo -->
-2. Unpack that project.
+2. Unpack that project from OmegaT:

+	- **Project** > **Unpack project from OMT file...**

-!!! tip "Reminder"
+!!! tip "Relevant section in the OmegaT guide"

 	[How to unpack an offline project](https://capstanlqc.github.io/omegat-guides/translation/accessing-the-project/#unpacking-an-offline-project){:target="_blank"}.